petedavisdev/petedavis.dev/_posts/interactive-content-with-components-in-markdown-on-vuepress.md

 <MyComponent />
 ```

-In this post I will demo 3 ways to improve your content with components, but first, what would you rather see in my examples:
+In this post I will demo 3 reasons to use components, but first, what would you rather see in my examples:

 <img :src="imgSrc + '130'" style="float:right" />